On the compactness of weak solutions to the Navier-Stokes-Korteweg equations for capillary fluids: Preliminaries

 \item Energy Inequality.\\ There exist $\mathcal{S}\in L^{2}((0,T)\times\T)$ such that $\rrho\mathcal{S}=\mathrm{Symm}(\nabla(\rho u))-2\nabla\rrho\otimes\rrho u)\textrm{ in }\mathcal{D}'$ and $\Lambda$ such that $\rho\,u=\rrho\Lambda$ satisfying the following energy inequality

 \item BD Entropy.\\ There exists $\mathcal{A}\in L^{2}((0,T)\times\T)$ such that $\rrho\mathcal{A}=\mathrm{Asymm}(\nabla(\rho u))-2\nabla\rrho\otimes\rrho u)\textrm{ in }\mathcal{D}'$ such that

-\end{enumerate} \end{definition} In order to state our main result, we first specify the assumptions on the initial data.
+\end{enumerate} \end{definition} \begin{remark} Let us notice that in the case of smooth solutions we have $\sqrt{\rho}\mathcal S=\rho Du$ and $\sqrt{\rho}\mathcal A=\rho Au$.
+However, at present it is not clear whether, for arbitrary finite energy weak solutions, it is possible to write $\mathcal S=\sqrt{\rho}Du$, $\mathcal A=\sqrt{\rho}Au$.
+Indeed, from the natural bounds given in Propositions \ref{lem:s1} and \ref{lem:s3bis} below, it is straightforward to obtain that the sequences $\sqrt{\rho_n}Du_n$ and $\sqrt{\rho_n}Au_n$ are uniformly bounded in $L^2$, but further informations would be needed in order to state the convergence towards $\sqrt{\rho}Du$, $\sqrt{\rho}Au$.
+This important remark was already noticed in \cite{LLX} and \cite{GJX} for the Navier-Stokes equations with degenerate viscosity, then later it was also exploited in \cite{LV} for the quantum Navier-Stokes equations. \end{remark} In order to state our main result, we first specify the assumptions on the initial data.
 We consider $\{\rho^0_n\}_{n}$ being a sequence of smooth and strictly positive functions and $\rho^0$ be a strictly positive function such that

 Regarding the initial velocity, let $\{u_0^{n}\}$ be a sequence of smooth vector fields and $u^0$ be a smooth vector field such that

 The main theorem of this paper is the following. \begin{theorem} Assume $\{\rn^0\}_n$ and $\{\rn^0\un^0\}_n$ are sequences of initial data for \eqref{eq:qns1}-\eqref{eq:qns2} satisfying \eqref{eq:hyidr} and \eqref{eq:hyidu}.
 Let $\{(\rho_n, \un)\}_n$ with $\rn>0$ be a sequence of smooth solutions of \eqref{eq:qns1}-\eqref{eq:qns2} with initial data $\{\rn^0\}_n$ and $\{\rn^0\un^0\}_n$, then, up to subsequences not relabelled, there exist $(\rho, u)$ such that